 Click Submit changes.

-The new API Key will be added to the list:
+The new API Key is added to the list.

 The setup wizard guides you through the setup process.